 Looking over the accomplishment of the presented motion via code, we see that this is the UIView which contains several layers.

 The first layer is the background of the hole in the switch (1) which has a rectangular shape.
-Above it, there is the circle — the toggle of the switch (2) which is the centre of the sun.
+Above it, there is the circle — the toggle of the switch (2) which is the center of the sun.
 It can move leftwards or rightwards.
 Another layer is the sun rays (3).
 They are set as the separate layer because they have the endless animation of rotation.

 When the switch is off, the rays change their Alpha to 0 and animation stops.
 Over all the mentioned layers, the largest layer is placed which is the background of the switch (4).
 This is also the rectangular layer which has a mask CAShapeLayer drawn with two UIBezierPaths.